In this tutorial, I will be going through the steps on how to set up a Raspberry Pi VPN server using the OpenVPN software.

-If you are using a dynamic DNS service, then make sure that the service is being correctly updated with your latest IP address, if the IP address has changed but the DNS setting hasn’t then it will cause the connection to fail.
+If you are using a dynamic DNS service, then make sure that the service is being correctly updated with your latest IP address if the IP address has changed, but the DNS setting hasn’t then it will cause the connection to fail.

-I hope that this tutorial has shown you how to setup a Raspberry Pi VPN Server and that you haven’t run into any issues.
+I hope that this tutorial has shown you how to set up a Raspberry Pi VPN Server and that you haven’t run into any issues.
 It’s certainly a great project for anyone who wishes to set up a cheap always-on VPN network.

 If you have some feedback, tips or have come across any issues that you would like to share, then please don’t hesitate to leave a comment below.